microsoft/vision-datasets/COCO_DATA_FORMAT.md

 =======
 >>>>>>> fixing comments

-Specifically, **only** image files are supported for the label file.
+Specifically, **only** image files are supported for the label files.

 ``` {json}
 {